-The preferred mitigation option which is being developed involves the replacement of the existing section of overhead line with underground cabling.
-After carrying out engineering and environmental studies to investigate various options for crossing the Dwyryd Estuary our team has concluded that a deep underground tunnel is the best option.
+The preferred landscape enhancement option which is being developed involves the replacement of an existing section of overhead line with an underground solution.
+After carrying out engineering and environmental studies to investigate various options for crossing the Dwyryd Estuary our team has concluded that an underground tunnel is the best method.

-Local stakeholders and the community welcomed this option during public events in summer 2016 and the project will now include the removal of 3km of overhead line and ten pylons between the existing Garth sealing end compound in the west and Cilfor in the east.
+Local stakeholders and the community welcomed the decision to remove 3km of overhead line and ten pylons between the existing Garth sealing end compound in the west and Cilfor in the east during public events in summer 2016 and winter 2018.

-At the eastern end of the underground route corridor, there will need to be a sealing end compound.
-These are needed where a section of underground cable connects to an overhead line.
-A tunnel head house would also be required at each end of a cable tunnel.
+At the eastern end of the tunnel careful design will combine the tunnel head house with the sealing end compound to minimise impact.
+Sealing end compounds are needed where a section of underground cable connects to an overhead line.
+A tunnel head house would also be required at the west end of the tunnel.

 Our aim is to carefully select their locations to reduce the visual impact of this electricity infrastructure and again, we are working with our group of technical stakeholders to identify the best locations.